Wellness and Spay/Neuter Clinic - Animal Handler

 How much time must I commit as an Animal Handler?

-Our Wellness Clinic is open Wednesday, Thursday, and every other Friday from 9:00am to 4:00pm, with an hour break for lunch at 12:30pm.
+Our Wellness Clinic is open Wednesdays and Thursdays from 9:00am to 4:00pm, with an hour break for lunch at 12:30pm.
 Animal Handlers will be provided with proper safety instructions prior to volunteering, though they might be required to have prior experience.
 While training, volunteers should plan on being present for the whole day.
 Once training is complete, volunteers may work morning or afternoon shifts as they are available.
 Volunteers are expected to arrive 15 minutes early for staff meetings and stay until their last client is served.

 What are the responsibilities of the Animal Handler?